 |Soya bean||17,000 – 140,000||17,980 – 139,500||20|

-Based on the results as shown in the table above, I consider it likely that pea protein powder contains a low level of phytoestrogens.
+Based on the results as shown in the table above, it is likely that pea protein powder contains a very low level of phytoestrogens.

 It should be noted that the research that this article is based on, didn’t specifically test pea protein powder.
 I am assuming that the values for ‘pea’ products will be of the same order and magnitude as for pea protein.